 The Tennessee Theatre invites guests to a free Fall Festival Open House during First Friday from 6-8 p.m. on Nov.
 7 offering music, snacks, history tours and fall fun!

 The fall festival will include a caricature artist who will draw free portraits of attendees and the iconic theater marquee; apple cider and fall treats; music on the Mighty Wurlitzer organ; and free backstage tours of the Tennessee Theater led by theater historians.
 The tours will leave the lobby at 6:30, 7 and 7:30 p.m., with groups limited to 50 people per tour, so guests are encouraged to arrive early.

 Submitted by Knoxville Write... on Mon, 10/27/2014 - 11:20am

 Renowned playwright and children's book author Lisa Soland will speak about overcoming insecurities and playing to your strengths in your writing at the next Knoxville Writers' Guild program.

-The event, which will be open to the public, begins at 7 p.m., Thursday, Dec.
-5, at the Laurel Theater, at the corner of Laurel Avenue and 16th Street in Fort Sanders.
+The event, which will be open to the public, will begin at 7 p.m., Thursday, Nov.
+6 at the Laurel Theater, at the corner of Laurel Avenue and 16th Streets (in Fort Sanders).
 A $2 donation is requested at the door.
 The building is handicapped accessible.
-Additional parking is available at Redeemer Church of Knoxville, 1642 Highland Ave.